BionicHusky/cyberapp/docs/index.md

     If you are running Cyberpunk as an administrator, you will also need to run CPAH as an administrator, otherwise autohacking will not work.

-#### Forced autohacking

-Sometimes, you want to have CPAH automatically deselect daemons to always produce a solvable puzzle after analysis.
-Force autohacking allows for this.
-Additionally, you can choose which daemons to prioritize to be deselected.

-Lastly, if you enable forced autohacking and you run analysis on a breach protocol puzzle composed of only datamine daemons, CPAH will try to maximize cash and component rewards.

 ### Configuration

 CPAH can be configured to be more friendly for single monitor users, and for those running